Jimbly/dcexjam2025/README.md

 **Balance TODO**

 TODO
-* training an enemy through a door shouldn't give you a free ice spear hit (hunt fail should trigger immediate wander through door)
 * balance and level design
 * F11 for fullscreen hint somewhere
 * make dude's books more clear